Residencies and Fellowships

 Foster Ethical Practice

-Empower occupational therapists to make ethical clinical decisions, demonstrate professionalism, and uphold virtuous behavior.
+To empower occupational therapists to practice ethical clinical decision-making and demonstrate professionalism and virtuous behavior

 Advance the Profession

-Prepare occupational therapists to contribute to the field and healthcare community through teaching, advocacy, and expanding the knowledge base of neurologic rehabilitation.
+Prepare occupational therapists who value and contribute to the profession of occupational therapy and the healthcare community through teaching, advocacy and advancing the body of knowledge of neurologic rehabilitation in occupational therapy.

 Maintain Excellence

-Uphold a high-caliber fellowship program with AOTA approval as a recognized neurology occupational therapy fellowship.
+To obtain and maintain a high caliber fellowship program and AOTA accreditation as a neurology occupational therapy program.

 Faculty